chrismattmann/etllib/README.md

     Takes an input TSV file and parses it with a set of column headers and outputs a JSON file. translatejson
-    Takes an input JSON file and a column header file and cred file and translates from source lang to dest lang using Bing's API and Apache Tika.
+    Takes an input JSON file and a column header file and cred file and translates from source lang to dest lang using Bing's API and Apache Tika. similarity
+    Computes the similarity between a directory full of image files using a feature-based approach based on Jaccard's algorithm. clusterscores
+    Clusters similarity scores and outputs a Data Driven Documents (D3) compatible JSON representation of the clusters.
 ```

 Installation